-- Staff at Avanti House Primary take the time to get to know each child and build positive relationships with the children.
-Children are encouraged to speak to an adult they feel safe with and staff also conduct pupil voice to gain a better understanding of their views, challenges and feelings. - > At the start of each year, teachers work with the classes to develop their Network Hands.
-Children are encouraged to reflect and design a hand with five people they can speak to regarding safeguarding and pastoral needs.
-This is displayed in each class. - > Our PSHE curriculum allows an opportunity to learn and discuss social, emotional mental health topics - > Our PRE, Yoga curriculum and collective worship provides opportunities to reflect on big questions, practice meditation and develop our spiritual insight. - > We run internal interventions, which include; nurture groups, planting nurture groups and mindfulness meditation. - > Teachers create a pupil passport for all children on the SEN register, this allows staff to be aware of each child's strengths, challenges, tips to support and triggers. - > Pupils with SEN are also supported to develop their social skills through interventions such as lego therapy and nurture groups. - > We have used previously commissioned NLP4KIDS to work with children to develop self-regulation and the Zones of Regulation - > Avanti Institute have also provided AHP with a school counsellor who is based on site once every two weeks. - > We provide extra pastoral support for listening to the views of pupils with SEN. The SENCO is also the Pastoral Lead and is readily available for pupils and families.
+- Staff at Avanti Court Primary School take the time to get to know each child and build positive relationships with the children.
+Children are encouraged to speak to an adult they feel safe with and staff also conduct pupil voice to gain a better understanding of their views, challenges and feelings. - > At the start of each year, teachers work with the classes to develop their relationships with their children.
+Children are encouraged to identify a trusted member of staff they can speak to regarding safeguarding and pastoral needs.
+A list of named safeguarding trained staff are available as posters around the school to support our pupils. - > Our PSHE curriculum allows an opportunity to learn and discuss social, emotional mental health topics - > Our PRE, Yoga curriculum and collective worship provides opportunities to reflect on big questions, practice meditation and develop our spiritual insight. - > We run internal interventions, which include; nurture groups, and social skills groups for children who may need them. - > Teachers create a pupil passport for all children on the SEN register, this allows staff to be aware of each child's strengths, challenges, tips to support and triggers. - > Pupils with SEN are also supported to develop their social skills through interventions such as lego therapy and nurture groups. - > We provide extra pastoral support for listening to the views of pupils with SEN. The SENCO is also the Pastoral Lead and is readily available for pupils and families.